 "(b) An insurer shall not engage the services of any person to act as a broker on its behalf unless the person is licensed under G.S.
-58-9-6. or exempted under this Article.
-An insurer shall not employ an individual who is employed by a broker with which it transacts business, unless the broker is under common control with the insurer under 1 2 Article 19 of this Chapter."
-3 Section 43.
-G.S.
-58-9-21(a) reads as rewritten: 4 A reinsurer shall not engage the services of any person to act as a manager on its behalf unless the person is licensed under G.S.
+58-9 6. or exempted under this Article.
+An insurer shall not employ an individual who is employed by a broker with which it transacts business, unless the broker is under common control with the insurer under Article 19 of this Chapter."

+"(a) A reinsurer shall not engage the services of any person to act as a manager on its behalf unless the person is licensed under G.S.
 58-9-6. or exempted under this Article."

-5 6 Section 44.
+Section 44.
 G.S.
-58-12-2(3) reads as rewritten: 7 Domestic insurer. - Any insurance company organized in this State "(3) 8 under Article 7-Article 7 or Article 15 of this Chapter."
-9 Section 45.
+58-12-2(3) reads as rewritten: 1 2 Domestic insurer. - Any insurance company organized in this State 3 under Article 7 or Article 15 of this Chapter."
+Section 45.
 G.S.
-58-13-10 reads as rewritten: 10 "§ 58-13-10.
+58-13-10 reads as rewritten: 4 5 "§ 58-13-10.
 Scope.
-This Article applies to all domestic insurers and to all kinds of insurance 11 12 written by those insurers under Articles 1 through 66-of this Chapter.
-Foreign insurers are to shall comply in substance with the requirements and limitations of this section.
-This 13 Article does not apply to variable contracts for which separate accounts are required to be 14 15 maintained nor to statutory deposits that are required to be maintained by insurance regulatory agencies as a requirement for doing business in such jurisdictions.
-16 17 This Article does not apply to: (b) Variable contracts for which separate accounts are required to be 18 (1) 19 maintained.
-20 (2) Statutory deposits that are required to be maintained by insurance regulatory agencies as a requirement for doing business.
-21 22 (3) Real estate authorized under G.S.
-58-7-187 and encumbered by a 23 mortgage loan with a first lien."
-Section 46.
+6 This Article applies to all domestic insurers and to all kinds of insurance (a) 7 written by those insurers under Articles 1 through 66-of this Chapter.
+Foreign insurers are to 8 shall comply in substance with the requirements and limitations of this section.
+This Article does not apply to variable contracts for which separate accounts are required to be 9 10 maintained nor to statutory deposits that are required to be maintained by insurance regulatory agencies as a requirement for doing business in such jurisdictions.
+11 This Article does not apply to: 12 (b) 13 Variable contracts for which separate accounts are required to be (1) 14 maintained.
+15 (2) Statutory deposits that are required to be maintained by insurance 16 regulatory agencies as a requirement for doing business.
+17 (3) Real estate authorized under G.S.
+58-7-187 and encumbered by a mortgage loan with a first lien."
+18 Section 46.
 G.S.
-58-13-15 reads as rewritten: 24 25 "§ 58-13-15.
+58-13-15 reads as rewritten: 19 20 "§ 58-13-15.
 Definitions.
-As used in this Article: 26 27 (1) 'Assets' means all property, real or personal, tangible or intangible, 28 legal or equitable, owned by an insurer.
-29 'Claimants' means any owners, beneficiaries, assignees, certificate (2) holders, or third-party beneficiaries of any insurance benefit or right 30 arising out of and within the coverage of an insurance policy covered 31 32 by this Article.
-'Reserve assets' means those assets of an insurer that are authorized 33 (3) investments for policy reserves in accordance with Articles 1 through 34 35 64 of this Chapter and G.S.
+21 As used in this Article: 22 (1) 'Assets' means all property, real or personal, tangible or intangible, 23 legal or equitable, owned by an insurer.
+24 (2) 'Claimants' means any owners, beneficiaries, assignees, certificate holders, or third-party beneficiaries of any insurance benefit or right 25 26 arising out of and within the coverage of an insurance policy covered by this Article.
+27 'Reserve assets' means those assets of an insurer that are authorized 28 (3) 29 investments for policy reserves in accordance with Articles 1 through 64 of this Chapter and G.S.
 58-65-95. this Chapter.
-(4) 'Policyholder-related liabilities' means those liabilities that are 36 required to be established by an insurer for all of its outstanding 37 insurance policies in accordance with Articles 1 through 64 of this

-"(b) The Commissioner has the right to may examine any of such these assets, reinsurance agreements, or deposit arrangements at any time in accordance with his-the
+30 'Policyholder-related liabilities' means those liabilities that are 31 (4) 32 required to be established by an insurer for all of its outstanding insurance policies in accordance with Articles 1 through 64 of this 33 34 Chapter and G.S.
+58-65-95. this Chapter."
+Section 47.
+G.S.
+58-13-20(b) reads as rewritten: 35 The Commissioner has the right to-may examine any of such-these assets, 36 reinsurance agreements, or deposit arrangements at any time in accordance with his the 37 38 Commissioner's authority to make examinations of insurers as conferred by other provisions of Articles 1 through 64 of this Chapter."
+39 Section 48.
+G.S.
+58-19-5(5) reads as rewritten: 40 "(5) 'Person' means an individual, corporation, partnership, limited 41 liability company, association, joint stock company, 42 unincorporated organization, or any similar entity or any combination of the foregoing acting in concert."